 Q. Where do I sign up?

-A. To sign up for season 3 just jump over to our sign up form and fill that out, easy as.
+A. To sign up for a season just jump over to our sign up form on the front page of 2KCUP.com (the pink box)

 If you didn’t take part last season please contact BBQ@2kcup.com to sort out a race number.
 It is up to you to get signage to show it, you may be able to purchase them on the day at the track.